Stablecoins, $CRCL, and Cardano...

 So why is pegging necessary?
 Well, imagine using bitcoin or even a bar of gold to purchase an item.
 If either of the two assets drop 10% during the transaction itself, the seller as a result receives less value, meaning the buyer must spend more to make the deal whole.
 Long story short, when something is “pegged” it means its tying somethings value to a stable asset like the US dollar to ensure price predictability.
 This is necessary to make stablecoins practical for transactions of any kind, DeFi and more importantly bridging TradFi to the blockchain.

 Let’s discuss why stablecoins are the solution to moving money on-chain.
-The two biggest reasons people avoid cryptocurrencies and blockchain technology because first, they don’t understand it and naturally as human beings we tend to reject things we don’t understand.
-The second reason is because the banks and media tell them they’re too dangerous, too volatile, and in some cases they are - like with memecoins.
+The two biggest reasons (in my opinion) people avoid cryptocurrencies and blockchain technology are because first, they don’t understand it and naturally as human beings we tend to reject things we don’t understand out of insecurity.
+The second reason is because the banks and media tell them they’re too dangerous, too volatile, and in some cases they are - with memecoins.
 If you placed $100 into a memecoin Monday, you might wake up Tuesday to $2.37 left in your portfolio.
+For this reason, you will hear many people in this space repeat phrases like NFA (Not Financial Advice) or DYOR (Do Your Own Research).

-So why would anyone believe stablecoins, or anything having to do with crypto and something so volatile is the solution to moving money on-chain?
+Given our memecoin example, why would anyone believe stablecoins, or anything having to do with crypto and something so volatile is the solution to moving money on-chain?
 By the way, when we say “moving money on-chain” we’re referring to conducting cryptocurrency transactions directly on the blockchain.
-For example, sending bitcoin from your personal wallet to someone else’s wallet, is an on-chain transaction because the details are recorded on the blockchain.
-Moving money on-chain implies leveraging the core features of blockchain technology to securely and transparently record cryptocurrency transactions between parties, without the need for traditional financial intermediaries, to be directly onto the blockchains distributed ledger.
+For example, sending bitcoin from your personal wallet to someone else’s wallet, is an on-chain transaction because the details are recorded on the blockchain - forever.
+Moving money on-chain implies leveraging the core features of blockchain technology to securely and transparently record cryptocurrency transactions between parties, without the need for traditional financial intermediaries, to be placed directly onto the blockchains distributed ledger.

-While stablecoins are such a transformative piece to bridging TradFi to DeFi, they are also susceptible to misuse in illicit finance due to their global reach and ease of accessibility.
+While stablecoins are such a transformative piece to bridging TradFi to DeFi, they’re also susceptible to misuse in illicit finance due to their global reach and ease of accessibility.
 In 2024 alone, Chainalysis estimates that approximately $25-32B, yes that’s Billion with a “B” in stablecoins were received by illicit actors, and accounted for 12-16% of the total stablecoin market cap.
 Common uses include money laundering, evading sanctions, and even fraud.
 To make matters worse, the pseudonymity in crypto provides a layer of privacy that can hide a user’s real identity and their on-chain activity which can make stablecoins a very attractive place to start.
 Take Tether for example, TRM Labs estimates Tether (USDT) was linked to $19.3 billion of illicit transactions in 2023 alone, which was a decrease from $24.7 billion in the previous year.
 Originally, cryptocurrencies were and still are considered a black market until regulators in the United States actually start passing laws and guidelines for this space.
-I remember my first fake ID was even purchased using bitcoin back in 2013 - imagine if I would have held onto that :’( back then, and to be honest now it still is the Wild West until regulators step in.
-The truth is, they are beginning to step in and draft legislation like the GENIUS bill which we’ll get to in a minute.
+I remember my first fake ID was even purchased using bitcoin back in 2013 - imagine if I would have held onto that :’( back then, and to be honest now, IT STILL IS the Wild West until regulators step in.
+Those of us that understand how it all works, and I mean truly understand its power move through life like water leveraging digital banking as the backbone to our daily lives.
+Truth is, we’ve got to enjoy it while we can because they are beginning to step in and draft legislation like the GENIUS bill which we’ll get to in a minute.

 Pros: